 As a rule, a concentration is deemed to have taken place with the acquisition of the ability to substantially influence the target undertaking’s economic behaviour.
-The concentration must be notified before it is carried out after the parties have reached an agreement on the essential aspects of the operation, in order to allow the Italian Competition Authority (ICA) to appraise the proposed operation fully.
+The concentration must be notified before it is carried out, after the parties have reached an agreement on the essential aspects of the operation, so as to allow the Italian Competition Authority (ICA) to fully appraise the proposed operation.

 - in case of a merger, the operation must be notified before the merger deed is drafted;

-- in case of acquisition of control of an undertaking, if this is done through the purchase of equities or shares in a company, the prior notification obligation is deemed to have been complied with where the full effectiveness of the deeds establishing acquisition of control is made conditional on the ICA’s approval; and
+- in case of acquisition of control of an undertaking, whenever this is done by means of purchase of equities or shares in a company, the prior notification obligation is deemed to have been complied with where the full effectiveness of the deeds establishing acquisition of control is made conditional on the ICA’s approval;

-- in case of creation of a new joint venture, the operation must be notified before the memorandum of incorporation is filed with the Companies Register.
+- in case of creation of a new joint venture, the operation must be notified before the memorandum of incorporation is filed with the Register of Companies.